 Personally, I think that definition might be over-designed.
 I would simplify it by ending it early.
 Continue reading Good Design and Frames of Reference

-Might I suggest an acid-heavy barrage with automated fire rockets and grenades?
+Might I suggest a pincer barrage with energy-drink-fueled cannons and acid?

 Continue reading What Would Strax Suggest?

 The Chocolate Mountains and Lollipop Forests have been quiet for the entire history of Candy Land.
 Now King Kandy, blind and legless, lies dying in the Candy Castle.
 Prince Swirl is lost somewhere in the depths of the Ice Cream Slopes and presumed dead.
 With no successor, chaos roils in the court.

 Four factions now vie for control of Candy Land.
 These factions are vicious, bloodthirsty, and willing to do anything to get the upper hand.

 The Greens are led by Marquis de Mint, the King’s most trusted adviser.
 It is whispered that he poisoned the King, envious of his power.
 Others claim that he merely replaced the King’s medicine with a placebo.
 There is no evidence for either story.

 Baron Banana leads the Yellows.
 Some say that he killed the Prince during their recent ski trip to the Ice Cream Slopes, and that he did so because he feared his diminished position under the reign of a King Swirl.
 The Baron and his supporters dismiss the idea.
 Either way, the Prince never returned from that trip, and the Baron did.

 Chief Cherry of the Reds leads the internal security forces of Candy Land.
 Angered at the uneven distribution of candy in the Kingdom, he will use his military access to affect political change, and take this opportunity to overthrow the monarchy once and for all.